 Patients often worry about immediate consequences after missing their Wellbutrin dose:

-• “Can I take two pills next time?”: Doubling up is unsafe; wait until next scheduled dose instead.
+- “Can I take two pills next time?”: No. Doubling up is unsafe and can raise seizure risk.

-• “Should I call my doctor?”: Contact your provider if you miss multiple doses consecutively or experience troubling symptoms like seizures or severe mood shifts.
+- “Should I call my doctor?”: Contact your provider if you miss multiple doses consecutively or experience troubling symptoms such as severe mood changes, confusion, or anything that feels urgent.

-• “Is it better to stop if I keep forgetting?”: Never stop abruptly without medical advice; your doctor can adjust your regimen safely if needed.
+- “Is it better to stop if I keep forgetting?”: No. Never stop abruptly without medical advice; your prescriber can help you adjust your routine or treatment plan safely.

 Mental Health Impact of Inconsistent Medication Use